mattlevine22/academic-kickstart/content/authors/admin/_index.md

 Updates:

-- August 2023: I co-organized a [minisymposium on randomized machine learning at ICIAM 2023 in Tokyo](https://iciam2023.org/registered_data?id=00831).
+- August 2023: I co-organized a [minisymposium on randomized machine learning at ICIAM 2023 in Tokyo](https://iciam2023.org/registered_data?id=00831) with Oliver Dunbar, Nick Nelsen, and Georg Gottwald.
 Thank you to our wonderful speakers, attendees, and co-organizers for such enriching sessions!

 - July 2023: I visited Prof. Iñigo Urteaga at the Basque Center for Applied Mathematics (BCAM) in Bilbao, Spain.
 Thank you to Iñigo and BCAM for hosting me!
 I look forward to continuing our collaboration on [uncertainty quantification for hybrid dynamical models](https://www.bcamath.org/en/news-events/events/bcam-scientific-seminar-combining-data-assimilation-and-neural-odes-learning).